FrankDocu/Lichess-Development-Onboarding/translation_context.md

 All information is public and optional.=This sentence appears under the header on the page where you change your profile http://lichess.org/account/profile

-Your city, region, or department.=This text appears under the field where you write your location.
+Your city, region, or province.=This text appears under the field where you write your location.
+You can leave out the word "your" if it helps you.
 Appears in the profile editor: http://lichess.org/account/profile

 Tell about you, what you like in chess, your favorite openings, games, players…=This sentence appears under the biography description box on the page where you edit your profile http://lichess.org/account/profile